-To help you better understand remedies for nursing home abuse, our California personal injury lawyers discuss, below:
+To help you better understand remedies for nursing home abuse, our California personal injury lawyers answer these frequently-asked-questions:

-- 1. The legal definition of California nursing home abuse
+- 1. What is the legal definition of California nursing home abuse?

-- 2. Remedies for abuse of elders and dependent adults
+- 2. What are the remedies for abuse of elders and dependent adults?

-- 3. Civil lawsuits for nursing home abuse in California
+- 3. How do I win civil lawsuits for nursing home abuse in California?

-- 5. Criminal Penalties for nursing home abuse
+- 5. What are the criminal penalties for nursing home abuse?

-- 6. Legal defenses to nursing home abuse charges and lawsuits
+- 6. What are the legal defenses to nursing home abuse charges and lawsuits?

 Nursing home abuse occurs when a victim age 65 or older experiences one or more of the following at a California nursing home or assisted living facility: